PTON LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 27, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Peloton Interactive, Inc. ("Peloton" or the "Company") ( PTON) of a class action securities lawsuit.
+NEW YORK, June 29, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Peloton Interactive, Inc. ("Peloton" or the "Company") (NASDAQ: PTON) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Peloton investors who were adversely affected by alleged securities fraud between May 10, 2022 and May 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: